Last Updated on

 - Coral Vine (Miguelito)

-Climbing vines adhere themselves using tiny aerial rootlets that attach into crevices, concrete walls or stucco walls.
+Climbing vines adhere to themselves using tiny aerial rootlets that attach into crevices, concrete walls or stucco walls.
 They do not need support to wrap around.
 English Ivy and Boston Ivy are great examples of clinging vines.
 Virginia Creeper is another vine that will cling to walls.

 Clinging vines list below.